 Danish tax rules and practice have changed fundamentally in recent years.
 A number of rules have been introduced to prevent erosion of the Danish tax base, and the Danish tax authorities have adopted a restrictive attitude toward structures aimed at reducing the Danish tax base.
 However, the Danish parliament has also introduced a number of specific tax initiatives that make it more attractive to invest in Danish companies and jobs.
-This chapter starts with a brief description of the most important recent developments.
+This report starts with a brief description of the most important recent developments.

 - Should the target’s shares or assets be acquired?